jwnwilson/hexrepo/README.md

     - Setup pipeline for monorepo
         - use github actions
         - listen to changes in backend/libs and backend/projects only
+        - Setup test / lint build image
+        - Setup db migration
+        - Setup deployment
     - Add ability to update project from template
         - Use cruft to update projects from template?
     - Setup async tasks
+        - Conform to ECS / Fargate
         - Setup task chaining with idempotent re-run
     - Setup auth / cross project auth / authorisation
-        - Add db adpator logic from hex lib
-        - Add extra dependencies like boto gcp libs etc
-        - Add aws, gcp, azure options to library installs
-    - Add storage libs for gcp, aws, azure
     - Setup mypy
         - Look at ruff
     - Improve docker container builds